devddesai/Pythia-Studies/README.md

 # PHY 371C Pythia Tutorial

 Hi guys!
 This repository contains the culmination of my work in PHY 371C.
-I aim to present a tutorial on how to conduct Pythia studies and get through the most difficult part -- the setup.
+I aim to present a tutorial on how to set up and conduct Pythia studies.

 ## Overview of what I will be discussing here: